Review by Frank Plowright

 The cast distils to someone who’s influential late on, Charlie, and Father Monsore, a middle-aged priest whose knowledge of the local caverns exceeds that of anyone else.
 He’s challenged not just by the environment, but by discoveries that attack the core foundations of his beliefs, eventually becoming almost Darwinian in his observations about unknown species.
 He, however, is the exception, and beyond her fearlessness and belief, Charlie has little personality.

 For all the care, quirkiness and visual spectacle, Satania falls a little short.
-The pace at which it unfolds is too leisurely for over half the book, the tension sometimes very artificial.
+The pace at which it unfolds is too leisurely for over half the book, so the tension sometimes feels very artificial.
 Any plot is secondary to Vehlmann’s desire to include conjecture about systems of life and our own ignorance, or perhaps close-mindedness, and fascinating though some of it is, it renders this journey to the centre of the Earth as enlightening, but not compelling.